intel777/Wallhaven-Downloader-V2/README.md

 ## Everything else
-C# is not my main language so code may be garbage, pull requests are wellcomed as well as bug reports, etc.
+C# is not my main language so code may be garbage, pull requests are welcomed as well as bug reports, etc.